There’s no single “right way” to foster content within your organization, but there are some relatively universal factors to consider.

-The organization must take steps to integrate content generation, consumption and publication goals and processes across the entire enterprise.
-This means breaking down silos that separate business units, departments, functions, processes and people.
-Here are some steps to begin building a culture of content in your organization:
+Every organization must take steps to integrate content generation, consumption ,and publication goals and processes across the entire enterprise.
+This means breaking down silos that separate business units, departments, functions, and people.
+Here’s how you can start building a culture of content in your organization:

 Where is your organization along the content marketing maturity continuum?
 If you aspire to establish a fully developed and strategic program populated by content that is meaningful, engaging and high quality, your organization will need to nurture an internal culture of content to support your external content marketing initiatives.